 What foods contain Magnesium?

-Among the foods that are rich in magnesium we can find: whole flakes, dark chocolate, walnuts, seeds, beans, and green leafy vegetables.
-Even meat, fish and dairy products contain magnesium.
+Among the foods that are rich in magnesium we can find: whole flakes, dark chocolate, walnuts, seeds, beans, and green leaf vegetables.
+Even meat, fish, and dairy products have magnesium.

 What produces a lack of Magnesium?